Arnarstapi fishing village

 Like many of the coastal villages in Iceland, Arnarstapi was also an important trade post in the past.
 The village had a much bigger population in the past than it has now.

 Besides the fact that is a fishing village, there can also be found large arctic tern colonies and also other bird species like kittiwake and fulmar.
-In 1979 the seaside and the cliffs between Arnarstapi and Hellnar village have been declared Natural Reserve.
+In 1979 the seaside and the cliffs between Arnarstapi and Hellnar village were declared Natural Reserve.
+Find more about the Natural Reserve here.